pivot-access-ltd/bma-offline-docs/src/deploy-machines.md

 The agent that triggers deployment may vary.
 For instance, if the machines are destined to run complex, inter-related services that scale up or down frequently, like a "cloud" resource, then [Juju](https://jaas.ai/) is the recommended deployment agent.
 Juju will also install and configure services on the deployed machines.
 If you want to use MAAS to install a base operating system and work on the machines manually, then you can deploy a machine directly with MAAS.

-rad-begin /deb/2.9/cli
 Machines deployed with MAAS will also be ready to accept connections via SSH, to the 'ubuntu' user account.
 This connection assumes that you have imported an SSH key has to your MAAS account.
-This is explained in [SSH keys](/t/user-accounts/3208#heading--ssh-keys). rad-end
+This is explained in [SSH keys](/t/user-accounts/nnnn#heading--ssh-keys).

-rad-begin /deb/2.9/ui
-Machines deployed with MAAS will also be ready to accept connections via SSH, to the 'ubuntu' user account.
-This connection assumes that you have imported an SSH key has to your MAAS account.
-This is explained in [SSH keys](/t/user-accounts/3209#heading--ssh-keys). rad-end

-rad-begin /deb/3.0/cli
-Machines deployed with MAAS will also be ready to accept connections via SSH, to the 'ubuntu' user account.
-This connection assumes that you have imported an SSH key has to your MAAS account.
-This is explained in [SSH keys](/t/user-accounts/4147#heading--ssh-keys). rad-end

-rad-begin /deb/3.0/ui
-Machines deployed with MAAS will also be ready to accept connections via SSH, to the 'ubuntu' user account.
-This connection assumes that you have imported an SSH key has to your MAAS account.
-This is explained in [SSH keys](/t/user-accounts/4148#heading--ssh-keys). rad-end

-rad-begin /snap/2.9/cli
-Machines deployed with MAAS will also be ready to accept connections via SSH, to the 'ubuntu' user account.
-This connection assumes that you have imported an SSH key has to your MAAS account.
-This is explained in [SSH keys](/t/user-accounts/3202#heading--ssh-keys). rad-end

-rad-begin /snap/2.9/ui
-Machines deployed with MAAS will also be ready to accept connections via SSH, to the 'ubuntu' user account.
-This connection assumes that you have imported an SSH key has to your MAAS account.
-This is explained in [SSH keys](/t/user-accounts/3203#heading--ssh-keys). rad-end

-rad-begin /snap/3.0/cli
-Machines deployed with MAAS will also be ready to accept connections via SSH, to the 'ubuntu' user account.
-This connection assumes that you have imported an SSH key has to your MAAS account.
-This is explained in [SSH keys](/t/user-accounts/4145#heading--ssh-keys). rad-end

-rad-begin /snap/3.0/ui
-Machines deployed with MAAS will also be ready to accept connections via SSH, to the 'ubuntu' user account.
-This connection assumes that you have imported an SSH key has to your MAAS account.
-This is explained in [SSH keys](/t/user-accounts/4146#heading--ssh-keys). rad-end

 [note]
 Juju adds SSH keys to machines under its control.
 [/note]

-rad-begin /deb/2.9/cli
 MAAS also supports machine customisation with a process called "preseeding."
-For more information about customising machines, see [Custom machine setup](/t/custom-machine-setup/2596). rad-end

-rad-begin /deb/2.9/ui
-MAAS also supports machine customisation with a process called "preseeding."
-For more information about customising machines, see [Custom machine setup](/t/custom-machine-setup/2597). rad-end

-rad-begin /deb/3.0/cli
-MAAS also supports machine customisation with a process called "preseeding."
-For more information about customising machines, see [Custom machine setup](/t/custom-machine-setup/3911). rad-end

-rad-begin /deb/3.0/ui
-MAAS also supports machine customisation with a process called "preseeding."
-For more information about customising machines, see [Custom machine setup](/t/custom-machine-setup/3912). rad-end

-rad-begin /snap/2.9/cli
-MAAS also supports machine customisation with a process called "preseeding."
-For more information about customising machines, see [Custom machine setup](/t/custom-machine-setup/2590). rad-end

-rad-begin /snap/2.9/ui
-MAAS also supports machine customisation with a process called "preseeding."
-For more information about customising machines, see [Custom machine setup](/t/custom-machine-setup/2591). rad-end

-rad-begin /snap/3.0/cli
-MAAS also supports machine customisation with a process called "preseeding."
-For more information about customising machines, see [Custom machine setup](/t/custom-machine-setup/3909). rad-end

-rad-begin /snap/3.0/ui
-MAAS also supports machine customisation with a process called "preseeding."
-For more information about customising machines, see [Custom machine setup](/t/custom-machine-setup/3910). rad-end
+For more information about customising machines, see [Custom machine setup](/t/custom-machine-setup/nnnn).

 <a href="#heading--acquire"><h2 id="heading--acquire">Acquire</h2></a>